wmhilton-stoplight/platform-docs/2.-workspaces/e.configuring-authentication.md

 <!-- theme: warning -->
 > #### Important Change Affecting SAML Integrations
 >
-> Starting October 1st, 2021, the callback URL for all SAML integrations must include the workspace slug in order to function.
+> Starting October 1, 2021, the callback URL for all SAML integrations must include the workspace slug.
 Other integrations are *not* affected.

 # Single Sign-On